makeshm98/Arduino-Installation/Readme.md

    sudo usermod -a -G dialout $USER

-## Grant Permissions to the Serial Port

-Run the following command in the terminal to grant read and write permissions to all users for the serial port (replace `/dev/ttyACM0` with the appropriate port identifier):
+2. **Grant Permissions to the Serial Port**: Run the following command in the terminal to grant read and write permissions to all users for the serial port (replace `/dev/ttyACM0` with the appropriate port identifier):

    ```bash
    sudo chmod a+rw /dev/ttyACM0